Silent Night (1995 film)

-Silent Night (Stille Nacht) is a 1995 German-Swiss drama film directed by Dani Levy.
-It was entered into the 46th Berlin International Film Festival where it won an Honourable Mention.
+Silent Night (German: Stille Nacht) is a 1995 German-Swiss drama film directed by Dani Levy.
+Set over Christmas Eve, it follows an art student caught between her partner and her lover.
+The film was screened in competition at the 46th Berlin International Film Festival, where it received an Honourable Mention, and later screened at festivals including Montreal, Geneva, Vancouver, Solothurn, and Göteborg.